-During this period of expansion and renovation we wanted to share with you pictures of our Center as it is adapted to give us more space in our current location.
-These photos show the changes and the potential of the renovations.
+Here are pictures of our Center as it was being adapted to give us more space in our current location.
+These photos show the changes of the renovations.

 The addition of 900 square feet of space allows us to host multiple programs and groups at the same time.

 Deconstruction and renovation of the main part of our Center so we will have more efficient use of our space.

 Practice continues!
 With more work to be done in the next few weeks, we had our first meditation class in our new space.
 Note the lovely new floors.
 This is the room to the right of the elevator down the small flight of stairs as you come up to the Center from the street.